Holographic will: Bangladesh

-Holographic wills are referred to as "privileged will" under §65 of the Succession Act, 1925, and are only permissible for military personnel who have reached the age of 18 and are currently on an expedition.
+Holographic wills are referred to as "privileged will" under §65 of the Succession Act, 1925, and are permissible only for military personnel who have reached the age of 18 and are currently on an expedition.
 Under §66, the privileged will can be executed in writing or orally in front of two witnesses.

 Philippines

 Holographic wills are permissible under the Civil Code of the Philippines.
 As per Article 810, the will must be entirely handwritten by the testator, as well as signed and dated.
 There is no requirement for witnesses.

 Europe

 Austria

 Holographic wills in Austria are legally binding, provided the entire will is personally handwritten and signed by the testator; section 578 of the Allgemeines bürgerliches Gesetzbuch (Austrian Civil Code) does not require the date or place of composition, although these are "advisable".

+Belgium

+Holographic wills are explicitly authorized under §4.180 of the Belgian Burgerlijk Wetboek/Code civil.
+As per §4.181, the will must be entirely handwritten, dated and signed by the testator.

 Denmark

 Under §65 of the Danish Inheritance Law (Arveloven), holographic wills are only permitted as "emergency testaments" ("Nødtestamente") for persons prevented by illness or other emergency from executing a conventional testament.
 Nødtestamente lapse after three months, unless the illness continued to prevent the testator from preparing a proper will.